 They allow for accurate measurement of speed and following distances, and may be effectively used around sharp bends and cresting hills — something that has been difficult to achieve with conventional police lidar guns.
 Not only can these systems clock vehicle speeds, they can also identify tail-gaiters, track vehicles changing lanes, and monitor high-occupancy vehicle lane usage.

 Because PoliScanspeed and TraffiStar S350 lidar pulsed emissions scan many vehicles simultaneously and in only milliseconds, this makes it extremely difficult for most radar detectors to detect them.
 One radar detector that has done an exceptional job, however, is the Valentine 1.

 Because the technology is specifically designed to work at high cosine angles, and employs an IR laser-beam which is extremely thin, narrow, and “sweeping” at a rate that at any one location is not present long-enough, it can not be effectively countered actively with an active laser countermeasure (ie; jammer or parking sensor).
-Consequently, laser jammers are struggling to defeat these systems.
 Tickets are automatically issued using photo evidence of the vehicle’s license or number plate.